- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 FAQs

-Q. How to create a streaming app like Netflix?
+Q. How to create an app like Netflix?

 A. Creating a streaming app like Netflix involves a few essential steps that bring together technology, design, and content delivery.
 Here’s a quick breakdown of the process: